 The \emph{nerve complex} of a hypergraph $\cH = (V,\cE)$ is the simplicial complex $N(\cH)$ having $\cE$ as its vertex-set such that a finite subset $\sigma \subseteq \cE$ is a simplex of $N(\cH)$ if $\bigcap_{H_i \in \sigma} H_i \neq \emptyset$ (see~\cite{Bj}).
 The \emph{nerve graph} $NG(\cH)$ of a hypergraph $\cH$ is the $1$--skeleton of the nerve complex $N(\cH)$.
 The following result is straightforward: \begin{lemma} For any hypergraph $\cH$, $N(\cH)={\widehat{\cH}}^*$ and $NG(\cH)=[{\cH}^*]_2=({\widehat{\cH}}^*)^{(1)}$. \end{lemma}

 A family of subsets $\mathcal F$ of a set $V$ satisfies the \emph{(finite) Helly property} if for any (finite) subfamily ${\mathcal F}'$ of $\mathcal F$, the intersection $\bigcap {\mathcal F}'=\bigcap \{ F: F\in {\mathcal F}'\}$ is non-empty if and only if $F\cap F'\ne \emptyset$ for any pair $F,F'\in {\mathcal F}'$.
-A hypergraph $\cH=(V,\cE)$ is called \emph{(finitely) Helly} if its family of edges $\cE$ satisfies the (finite) Helly property and $\cH$ is a simple hypergraph.
-We continue with a characterization of the hypergraphs satisfying the Helly property.
+A hypergraph $\cH=(V,\cE)$ is called \emph{(finitely) Helly} if its family of edges $\cE$ satisfies the (finite) Helly property.
+We continue with a characterization of Helly hypergraphs.
 In the finite case this result is due to Berge and Duchet~\cite{Berge,BeDu75}.
 The case of edge-finite hypergraphs follows from a more general result~\cite[Proposition 1]{BaChEp}.

-\begin{proposition}[\cite{Berge,BeDu75}] An edge-finite hypergraph $\cH$ satisfies the Helly property if and only if for any triplet $x,y,z$ of vertices the intersection of all edges containing at least two of $x,y,z$ is non-empty. \end{proposition}
+\begin{proposition}[\cite{Berge,BeDu75}] An edge-finite hypergraph $\cH$ is Helly if and only if for any triplet $x,y,z$ of vertices the intersection of all edges containing at least two of $x,y,z$ is non-empty. \end{proposition}

 We call the condition in Proposition~\ref{Helly_triangle} the \emph{Berge-Duchet} condition.

 A hypergraph $\cH=(V,\cE)$ is \emph{conformal} if all maximal cliques of the 2-section $[\cH]_2$ are edges of $\cH$.
 In other words, $\cH$ is conformal if and only if its hereditary closure $\widehat{\cH}$ is a flag simplicial complex.
 The following result establishes the duality between conformal and Helly hypergraphs: